skie/docs/docs/Broadcasting/index.md

 <a name="testing"></a>
 ## Testing

-You may use the `\Cake\Broadcasting\TestSuite\BroadcastingTrait` to prevent broadcasts from being sent during testing.
+You may use the `\Crustum\Broadcasting\TestSuite\BroadcastingTrait` to prevent broadcasts from being sent during testing.
 Typically, sending broadcasts is unrelated to the code you are actually testing.
 Most likely, it is sufficient to simply assert that your application was instructed to broadcast a given event.

 After adding the `BroadcastingTrait` to your test case, you may then assert that broadcasts were sent to channels and even inspect the data the broadcasts received: